wkukka1/ai-autograding-feedback/README.md

 If the "code" scope is selected, the program will identify student errors in the code sections of the assignment, comparing them to the solution code.
 Additionally, if the `--scope code` option is chosen, the `--question` option can also be specified to analyze the code for a particular question rather than the entire file.
 In order to use the `--question` option, the question code in both the solution and submission file must be delimited by '## Task {#}'.
 See the [Assumptions](#Assumptions) section above.

 ## Submission Type
-Currently, jupyter notebook assignments are supported.
+Currently, jupyter notebook and python assignments are supported.

 ## Prompts
 To view the predefined prompts, navigate to the /prompts folder.
 Each prompt is stored as a JSON object with the following structure: